Architect expression help

 - To exit the Expression Help dialog box, in the upper right corner click X.

 You can easily access expression-specific function help by using Architect’s type-ahead feature in the Edit Expression dialog box.
 When you type the first few letters of text, Architect displays a list of potential matches.
-Each match includes a ? that when clicked, opens the Expression Help for that expression.
+Each match includes a question mark that, when clicked, opens the Expression Help for that expression.

 Some functions, such as ToAudioNumber or ToAudioBool, are only valid for use in certain supported languages.
 Flow authors should only incorporate data playback in a flow using ToAudio functions if the flow’s supported languages include runtime data playback support.
 To determine if a function has this requirement, check that function’s page in the Expression Help.